Kudaes/DInvoke_rs/README.md

 ```

 ## Executing indirect syscall
-In the next example, we use DInvoke_rs to execute the syscall that corresponds to the function NtQueryInformationProcess.
-Since the macro dinvoke::execute_syscall!() dynamically allocates and executes the shellcode required to perform the desired syscall, all hooks present in ntdll.dll are bypassed.
+In the next example, we use DInvoke_rs to execute the syscall corresponding to the function `NtQueryInformationProcess`.
+Since the macro `execute_syscall!()` dynamically allocates and executes the shellcode required to perform the desired syscall, all hooks present in `ntdll.dll` are bypassed.
 The memory allocated is release once the syscall returns, avoiding the permanent presence of memory pages with execution permission.

 ```rust